 Like Kindling Before the Blaze

 Unfortunately for the victims of the Ghost Ship fire (and many like them in similar circumstances), the proprietors of the Ghost Ship are likely functionally insolvent, meaning that, even if they were to be found responsible in a civil action (which appears likely), they almost certainly lack the financial resources to compensate for the injuries caused.
-Moreover, because both may be incarcerated soon, they will have little chance of earning money in the future that might result in an appropriate recovery.
+Moreover, because both may be incarcerated soon after their Ghost Ship fire trial, they will have little chance of earning money in the future that might result in an appropriate recovery.
 Because the Ghost Ship was not functioning as a normal business or concert venue might, it likewise appears that insurance—which would normally provide compensation for injuries to patrons as a result of a disaster like a fire—was not obtained, or is not available to compensate victims.

 The city of Oakland’s possibly legal liability in the case of the Ghost Ship fire is somewhat unclear.
 Despite reports that Oakland’s commercial fire code compliance inspection program was woefully mismanaged—in 2014, it was discovered that Oakland fire inspectors had only inspected half of the 12,000 registered commercial properties—the penalties for the city are nearly non-existent.
 California Government Code Section 818.6 states that public entities, such as Oakland, cannot be held liable for “injury caused by [the entity’]s failure to make an inspection, or by reason of making an inadequate or negligent inspection, of any property, other than its property.”
 Essentially, the code suggests that the city of Oakland cannot be liable for any failures that flow from its failure to make an inspection, or by making an inadequate or negligent inspection.
 This provision has been confirmed in California case law, such as in Cochran v.
 Herzog Engraving Co., 155 Cal.
 App.
 3d 405 (1984), in which a court absolved the City of San Mateo for any liability stemming from the city fire marshal’s failure to recommend appropriate safety measures which could have prevented a deadly fire.